Apply for four-year-old kindergarten

 Support letter from a medical professional or community health service.

 Upload an intervention, parental or custodial order document.

 What happens after you apply

-Your application will be processed within four (4) weeks of receipt.
+Your application will be processed within 4 weeks of receipt.
 You will receive an acknowledgement email or letter confirming we have received your application.
 This is only sent to Parent/Guardian One as listed on your application, unless otherwise requested.

 Please check carefully that all details are correct.
-If you do not receive any communication within five (5) weeks, email Children's Services or phone the Kindergarten Central Enrolment Officer on 9240 2273.
+If you do not receive any communication within five (5) weeks, email Children's Services or phone the Kindergarten Central Enrolment Officers on 9240 2273 or 9240 2271.

 Information about the application process